In this post, I discuss unlawful command influence and the issue it poses for the military justice system.

 Unlawful Command Influence

-Unlawful command influence is the improper use, or perception of use, of superior authority to interfere with the court-martial process.
+Unlawful command influence, or UCI, is the improper use, or perception of use, of superior authority to interfere with the court-martial process.
 According to the Court of Appeals for the Armed Forces, unlawful command influence is “the mortal enemy of military justice.”

 Because of the great influence that they may have, commanders must be extremely careful when speaking to the soldiers within their units about certain cases or types of cases.
-Statements such as, “Anyone who receives a DUI in this unit should be separated from the Army,” could constitutes unlawful command influence and should therefore be avoided.
+Statements such as, “Anyone who receives a DUI in this unit should be separated from the Army,” could constitute UCI and should, therefore, be avoided.

 Commanders are therefore forced to walk a tight line.
 On one hand, they cannot improperly influence the process; on the other hand, as convening authorities, they must engage with the process.
 So, while commanders should be engaged in the process, they must do so without telling subordinate commanders what the disposition of the case should be or improperly influencing the testimony of potential witnesses.

-Adjudicative unlawful command influence occurs once the process has reached the court-martial stage.
-An individual in a position of authority telling the accused’s unit that the accused is dishonest and no one should assist in his or her defense is an example of adjudicative unlawful command influence.
-Whenever the influencer has a mantel of authority, unlawful command influence may occur.
+Adjudicative UCI, however, occurs once the process has reached the court-martial stage.
+An individual in a position of authority telling the accused’s unit that the accused is dishonest and no one should assist in his or her defense is an example of adjudicative UCI.

 Basis of Unlawful Command Influence

-The Manual for Courts-Martial addresses the issue of unlawful command influence.
+The Manual for Courts-Martial addresses the issue of UCI.
 Rule 104(a)(1) addresses the behavior of the convening authority and commanders, and Rule 104(a)(2) addresses the behavior of all persons subject to the UCMJ.
-The latter is necessary because unlawful command influence can go all the way down to the lowest levels if there is an ability to influence.
-An E-5 squad leader could be guilty of unlawful command influence, as well as could a judge advocate.
+The latter is necessary because UCI can go all the way down to the lowest levels if there is an ability to influence.
+An E-5 squad leader could be guilty of UCI, as could a judge advocate.

-The foundations of prohibiting unlawful command influence lies with the belief that commanders should have independent discretion, without interference from above, when making judgments and the accused should be free to build his or her case.
+The foundations of prohibiting UCI lies with the belief that commanders should have independent discretion, without interference from above, when making judgments and the accused should be free to build his or her case.
 In addition, members of the court-martial should be free to make their own decisions in the interest of justice without the outside influence of senior ranking officers.

-Unlawful command influence can be both actual and apparent.
-Actual unlawful command influence occurs when the commander intentionally acts in such a way to unlawfully influence the process.
-Apparent unlawful command influence occurs when the commander inadvertently causes unlawful command influence; that is, when the commander didn’t mean to unduly influence anyone.
+UCI can be both actual and apparent.
+Actual UCI occurs when the commander intentionally acts in such a way to unlawfully influence the process.
+Apparent UCI occurs when the commander inadvertently causes unlawful command influence; that is, when the commander didn’t mean to unduly influence anyone.
 Both types, however, constitute unlawful command influence.

 Unlawful command influence is prohibited in both the courts-martial and Article 15 process.
 It does not, however, exist during adverse administrative actions, and so an individual subject to such action cannot raise it as a defense.
 The only exception to this is where administrative action is performed in lieu of a court martial as a result of unlawful command influence.